junesirius/junesirius.github.io/_posts/Supernatural/2026-07-05-SPN-Cat-whole-novel.md

 Dean doesn't realize he's just staring at Cat until Sammy calls for him, "Dean, this episode is ending if you don't come to watch quickly."

-Dean breaks the gaze and scrambles up, crawling back onto the bed, right in time to watch Scooby-Doo does his impressive acrobatic movies and defeats the bad guys without any of them even see it coming.
+Dean breaks the gaze and scrambles up, crawling back onto the bed, right in time to watch Scooby-Doo does his impressive acrobatic moves and defeats the bad guys without any of them even see it coming.
 He has a sudden feeling that Cat can do all these too, with his teeth and paws and all that, kicking the baddies on the butt and sending them to police.

 "They should make TV for cats too, not just dogs," Dean comments suddenly.
 Little Sammy gives him a funny look.